syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ## Enable selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of cartesian chart.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of [SfCartesianChart]().
 And also need to set the [SelectionBrush]() property to highlight the segment in the chart.

 {% tabs %}